jprili/MachineLearning/README.md

 The purpose of this project is to study machine learning
 by hands on work.
 This will involve the creation of a neural network
-without importing python libraries for machine learning.
+without importing python libraries for machine learning (i.e. PyTorch and Tensorflow).

 This project is inspired by: